 It’s amazing over the course of a retreat day how many different Alistairs show up on the cushion.

-What I came to trust and, indeed, long for was the moment shortly after this initial uprush of mental stuff when I consciously unhooked my awareness and let it float down the body into what the psychotherapist Mark Solms calls the ‘jellyfish within’.
+What I came to trust and, indeed, long for was the moment shortly after this initial uprush of mental stuff when I consciously unhooked my awareness and let it float down the body.
+Into what the psychotherapist Mark Solms calls the ‘jellyfish within’.

 The inner awareness of the body – sometimes called interoception – became my greatest friend.
 Whatever madness was ruling the airwaves up in the head, the steady rotation of the body sensation was intensely comforting.
-I might be feeling tired or achey, or full of food or hungry, but actually feeling into the texture of the body opened up a different dimension of experience.
-Akin, but not identical to the fourth time dimension, it’s a foundational experience that underpins and increasingly replaces the hectic pell-mell of the thinking mind with all its postures and certainties ,its absolute doubts and complete this or that.
+I might be feeling tired or achy, or full of food or hungry, but actually feeling into the texture of the body opened up a different dimension of experience.
+Akin, but not identical to the fourth time dimension, it’s a foundational experience that underpins and increasingly replaces the hectic pell-mell of the thinking mind with all its postures and certainties, its absolute doubts and complete this or that.

 Resting in the body is also the gateway to a growing sense of contentment that the thinking mind with all its prospective “Alistairs” never delivers.